jclifford4/SecurePasswordManager/README.md

 ### Install Windows Terminal
 - It can be found in microsoft store for free if you search ***Windows Terminal***.
 - Open Terminal and set it as default Terminal in settings.
+- (Optional) Change background color to a brighter/different theme for better readablility.

 ---